Mistralys/mailcode/README.md

 For the highlighting to work, the according CSS styles need to be loaded in the target page.

-There are two way to do this:
+There are two ways to do this:

 ##### Including the stylesheet

-Simply ensure that the stylesheet file `css/highlight.css` of the package is loaded.
+Ensure that the stylesheet file `css/highlight.css` of the package is loaded.
 This requires knowing the exact URL to the package's vendor folder.

 ```html
 <link rel="stylesheet" media="all" src="/vendor/mistralys/mailcode/css/highlight.css">